Thank you for reading our post, please rate this article at the end.

 Pros:

-- It’s cheaper to buy, and the rate of depreciation is slower after the initial few years.
+- It’s cheaper to buy, and the depreciation rate is slower after the initial few years.

 - If well-maintained, a used RV can offer a great balance between cost and quality.